 Lyft is no longer a strictly cashless platform.
 Passengers can use cash or use the app to give tips.
 100% of tips go to drivers.

 Even though cash tips are OK, if a passenger causes damage to your car, don't ask for or accept cash.
-Instead, follow our policy for reporting damage so that our team can take care of charging the passenger and getting you compensated.
+See How to report damage caused by passengers so that our team can take care of charging the passenger and getting you compensated.

 Your profile photo should match what you currently look like so passengers can identify you.
 Recently shave your head, or dye your hair pink to match our 'stache?
 Send us a message with a new driver photo attached by tapping 'Contact Support' below.